 Hearing Loss and Treatment

 Hearing loss can be divided into two types: conductive hearing loss (caused by some sort of mechanical problem in the external or middle ear) or sensorineural hearing loss (caused by disorders of the inner ear, hearing nerve or associated brain structures).… More

 Auditory Brainstem Response Testing

-An Auditory Brainstem Response test (ABR) evaluates how well the sounds travel along the hearing nerve pathways to a particular part of the brain called the brainstem.… More
+An Auditory Brainstem Response test (ABR) evaluates how well the sounds travel along the hearing nerve pathways to the brainstem.… More

 Visual Reinforcement Audiometry